-Dr Karen McNally, Reader in American Film, Television and Cultural History and author of The Stardom Film: Creating the Hollywood Fairy Tale (Wallflower–Columbia University Press, 2020)
+Conference Convenor: Dr Karen McNally, author of The Stardom Film: Creating the Hollywood Fairy Tale (Wallflower–Columbia University Press, 2020)

-The event is free but registration by Eventbrite at the below link is required to access the event:
+The event is free but registration by Eventbrite at the below link is required to access the conference:

 Full details of the conference programme are available through the conference website: